kcsongor/purescript-safe-printf/README.md

 A bare-bones proof of concept implementation of a typesafe printf-like interface where the format string is provided as a type-level string.

-This library uses the unreleased 0.12 version of the compiler.
+This library uses the 0.12 version of the compiler.

 ## Example